Attack Path Analysis

 Internet → Public ALB (AWS) → EC2 (us-east-1) → DX Gateway [bridge] → On-prem Cisco router → Internal RDS-equivalent (on-prem)

-EPSS-Based Risk Scoring (Build 85)
+EPSS-Based Risk Scoring

-Infracast now integrates the FIRST.org EPSS (Exploit Prediction Scoring System) feed to add exploit probability into attack path risk scoring.
+Infracast integrates the FIRST.org EPSS (Exploit Prediction Scoring System) feed to add exploit probability into attack path risk scoring.

 What is EPSS?